Join 100,000+ using Modula to power their WordPress galleries.

 As mentioned before, your photos and other submitted content will go through a review process to ensure they meet the quality standard and technical requirements.

-Files are reviewed as they are received and the entire review process can last up to one week.
-Adobe Stock has helpful resources that will help you prepare your content before uploading them.
-They also publish visual trend reports so you can see what type of content is needed.
+Files are reviewed as they are received; the entire review process can last up to one week.
+Adobe Stock has helpful resources to help you prepare your content before uploading it.
+They also publish visual trend reports to see what type of content is needed.

 Payments

-As far as payments go, Adobe Stock gives you 33% commission payouts for photos, illustrations, and vector content.
+Regarding payments, Adobe Stock gives you 33% commission payouts for photos, illustrations, and vector content.
 For video files, the commission is set to 35%.
-Keep in mind that the amount may vary based on the price of the item or the subscription level that a particular customer has.
+Remember that the amount may vary based on the item’s price or the subscription level that a particular customer has.

 Payouts are paid out via PayPal, Skrill, and Payoneer.
-You have to have a minimum of $25 earned in royalties and meet a few additional criteria which include:
+You have to have a minimum of $25 earned in royalties and meet a few additional criteria, which include the following:

 Adobe Stock Contributor Resources